Victorian Railways narrow gauge passenger carriages and guards vans: NBHC conversions

 As many of the original NBC and NC guards vans were scrapped by the Victorian Railways, Puffing Billy needed to organise additional vehicles with guard's accommodation.
 To accomplish this, three NBH vehicles were converted—originally intended to be temporary—from their original designs, with the short section between a door and the end of the vehicle fitted with a handbrake, windows and a partition to act as a guard's compartment.
 The three vehicles are now 11, 21 and 22NBHC.
+11NBHC was converted in 1976, and 21 and 22NBHC in 2005.

 21 and 22NBHC had double doors fitted in one end to provide for wheelchair access.

 Use of the NBHC cars in trains also removes the weight of a full-length guards van from each train, permitting additional passenger capacity within the length and weight limits and reduces turn-around time at each end of the line, obviating the need for the guard van to be shunted to the opposite end of the train but removing the visual aspect of a traditional-looking van in the rear.

 With the addition of the guard's compartment, a C was added to the end of the classification to identify its use as a brakevan, whereas traditional Victorian Railways coding would have the C before the H, making it NBCH.

-Extended NBH
+Extended NBH and NBHC

-At the same time as 16NBH and 17NBH entered service, a new experimental design of extended NBH was constructed.
+Around the same time that 16NBH and 17NBH entered service, a new experimental design of extended NBH was constructed.
 Identified as 51NBH, this vehicle had double-doors at both ends and fold-up seats, providing capacity for up to three wheelchairs at each end.
 The vehicle length is the same as the compartment-style NAB/NB carriages.

 A second extended NBH, number 52, entered service in 1983.

 While the cars were successful, they increased the carriage weight by a seventh and decreased capacity from 28 to 24 passengers.

 In the 2010s, the Puffing Billy Railway began investigating options for increasing its passenger fleet to cater for increased tourist traffic, with an interest expressed in twelve additional carriages.
 This would be enough to form an extra block train, above the maximum four trains in service on the busiest days each year at present.

 Various designs were considered with lengths between the original design and a conceptual 11-metre carriage seating 42 passengers, but the decision was made to construct the new carriages to the same length as the previous extended NBH units 51 and 52.
 The new carriages will be constructed with steel frames similar to 18–23NBH.
 The new fleet will enter service as eight regular extended NBH cars 24–31 (instead of, say, 53–59), and four NBHC vehicles featuring an enclosed guard's compartment with three rear windows similar to those in the NC vans, and capacity for up to 24 passengers, or 12 plus six wheelchairs, numbered 1–4NBHC.

 The first new carriage frame was transferred from Belgrave to Emerald for panelling and fit-out on 11 December 2017.